r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 to take about 15 minutes on a server machine when ran the first time, the second run would be faster because of ccache).

+The description above assumes that the target is Intel.
+For ARM targets, update the names of the tarballs to download and specify the aarch64 target to `make`.

 ## Adding/updating an MXE package

 Some R packages cannot be built or don't work, because they depend on an